 Voltage is 240 V and the standard frequency is 50 Hz.
 The sockets are the same as in the UK (Type G) and can be accessed using adapters for other appliances.

-There will be opportunities to charge phones and cameras while staying at the resort and equestrian centre, and limited charging during the camping phase via the support vehicles.
+There will be opportunities to charge phones and cameras while staying at Al Nahda Resort & Spa and limited charging during the camping phase via the support vehicles.
 The resort and equestrian centre both have Wi-Fi.

 Please bring loose-fitting light-coloured clothing for riding and warm clothing for the evenings.
 Temperatures can drop to below freezing in the winter, especially in the desert and at Jebel Shams.
 There are a few riding helmets available at the riding centre but you are advised to bring your own.
 Please also ensure you have modest clothing for visiting mosques and conservative areas.